U.S. Navy Birthday 2025: Assisting Veterans With Mesothelioma

 – Walter Twidwell, U.S. Navy veteran with mesothelioma

-The U.S. Department of Veterans Affairs (VA) offers significant benefits to veterans with mesothelioma.
+The U.S. Department of Veterans Affairs (VA) offers important benefits to help veterans manage health conditions related to their service, including mesothelioma.

 Notable mesothelioma VA benefits include: